-Course request takes place in October (for spring semester courses), March (for fall semester courses), and December-February (for summer classes).
+Course request takes place in October (for spring semester courses) and March (for fall semester courses).
 Most majors require you to meet with your academic advisor prior to submitting your course request on Hokie Spa.
 If you do not submit a course request, you will have another opportunity to register for classes using drop/add.
 However, this is an unreliable way to get classes as they may be full.
 Submit a course request each semester!
 Warning: If you have a hold on your record you will not be able to submit a course request.
 Take care of holds prior to course request week!